 Eczema (atopic dermatitis)

-Eczema, also called atopic dermatitis, is a common chronic, relapsing, inflammatory Skin condition in children as well as adults.
+Eczema, also called atopic dermatitis, is a common, chronic, relapsing, inflammatory skin condition in children as well as adults.
 It is especially common in infants and young children and in fact is the most common chronic skin condition in children with a lifetime prevalence of 17%.
 It starts before the age of 5 years approximately 90% of the time.
 Eczema is associated with a dysfunction of the skin barrier, causing excessive water loss from the skin.
-There is also a defect in the production of substances in the skin that fight infections, which results in frequent infections with Staph bacteria as well as occasional infections with other organisms such as the herpes virus.
+There is also immune dysregulation, which potentiates inflammation and can result in more frequent skin infections with staph bacteria and occasionally with other organisms such as the herpes virus.
 A good source for further information is the National Eczema Association.

 Symptoms

 Symptoms include itching and thickened, red skin on many parts of the body.
-There is a tremendous amount of itching, especially at night.
 It tends to affect the face and outside of the arms in infants and young children.
-In adults, the inner part of the elbow as well as the area behind the knee is frequently involved.
-It may be very mild or very severe, especially in young children.
+In older children and adults, the inner part of the elbows as well as the area behind the knees is frequently involved.
+It may be mild or severe, especially in young children.
 It may involve multiple other parts of the body.

 Eczema and allergies

 Eczema is frequently associated with allergies.
-In infants and young children with severe eczema, foods allergies may make the eczema worse.
-Allergens in the air, such as grass, cat and dog allergen may also cause flares.
+In fact, eczema in infancy is a common risk factor for developing food allergies.
+Allergens in the environment, such as pet danders and dust mite may also cause flares.
 Infants and young children with eczema are at increased risk of developing asthma.

 Treatment

 The treatment of eczema requires a comprehensive management plan with attention to patient education.
-Skin testing to look for allergic triggers is frequently needed.
+Skin testing to look for allergic triggers is occasionally needed.

 Basic management consists of at least 4 components:

-- Anti-inflammatory agents, both steroidal and nonsteroidal (e.g.Elidel, Protopic, Eucrisa) applied directly to the skin.
+4. Anti-inflammatory agents, both steroidal and nonsteroidal (e.g.Elidel, Protopic, Eucrisa, VTAMA, Opzelura) applied directly to the skin.
 Click here to see a handout regarding prescription medicine from the National Eczema Association.

 Boise Valley Asthma and Allergy Clinic – We are always here for you